How to uninstall Microsoft Edge on Windows 11

 In this guide, I’ll outline the steps to remove Edge from your Windows 11 or 10 computer.

-If you’re in the European Union, starting with the March 2024 update, you can remove the browser without workarounds straight from the Settings app.
-(If the option isn’t available, it’s because Microsoft still hasn’t enabled the option on your computer.)
+If you’re in the European Union, starting with the March 2024 update, you can remove the browser directly from the Settings app, without workarounds.

-To remove the Edge browser from a device located in one of the countries of the European Union, use these steps:
+To uninstall the Edge browser from a device located in one of the countries of the European Union, follow these steps:

 1. Open Settings.